jaderigby/bacon/README.md

 }
 ```

-Then, if you want to use one of the options above, such as `homeDir`, you would add the following:
+Then, if you want to use one of the options above, such as `homeDir`, you would add it like so:

 ```
 {